alistairjordan/DongleDebian/README.md

 * Using predefined .config for linux kernel

 # Starting Steps

+For running on a local machine, run the following in the terminal.

 ```
 # Init Submodules (For the linux src)
 git submodule init